 C2.1.2.3.
 The Partner Nation.
 The DoD relies upon the SCO to effectively interface with partner nation counterparts and leadership.
 SCO personnel must understand partner nation national and military objectives and strategies, be familiar with partner nation capabilities and requirements, and have access to appropriate partner nation counterparts and leaders.

 C2.1.2.4.
 United States Defense Industry.
 It is in the U.S. national security and economic interests that if a country intends to purchase a defense article it be of U.S. origin.
-Consequently, SCOs provide assistance to U.S. companies while maintaining strict neutrality between U.S. competitors.
+Consequently, SCOs provide assistance to U.S. companies while maintaining strict neutrality among U.S. competitors.
 See Section C2.1.8. for more details on SCO support to industry.

 C2.1.3.
 Planning.